-Participants will have the opportunity to engage with family activities such as: grinding corn, preparation of food at the kitchen, animal handling, etc.
+Participants will have the opportunity to engage with family activities such as: grinding corn, preparation of food in the kitchen, animal handling, etc.

-Each participant will participate in a traditional breakfast, lunch and dinner with the host family unless there is a scheduled communal meal or group activity.
+Each participant will have a traditional breakfast, lunch and dinner with the host family unless there is a scheduled communal meal or group activity.

 October 14, Sunday (Day 3):

-After breakfast, we’ll gather together to attend to Manuel Guatemal Agriculture Calendar.
-You may get to help plow a lot, or get the soil ready for seeding!
+After breakfast, we’ll gather together learn about the native agricultural calendar.
+You may get to help plow a lot or get the soil ready for seeding!